 This sensor registers all passers-by and / or visitors who have a device with them and have Wi-Fi and / or Bluetooth enabled (the device regularly sends probe requests).
-Data we process consists of sensor ID, date and time, MAC address and signal strength.
+Data we process consists of sensor ID, date and time, pseudonymised MAC-address, signal strength and status.

 N.B.
 Our measuring systems do not capture any other data.
-We hash the MAC addresses irreversibly and are therefore pseudonymised.
-We remove the original MAC-address of your device from our sensors and systems.
-The further analysis of this data by us is done with the pseudonymised data.
+On our sensor the MAC-addresses are hashed irreversibly and are therefore pseudonymised.
+The pseudonymised data are send to our servers.
+In addition we truncate the hashed MAC-address, to avoid any traceability to the original MAC-address.
+The further analysis of this data is done with the truncated and hashed data.
 Our clients receive only aggregated analytical data and no personal data.

 It should be noted that PFM UK Ltd. under no circumstances undertakes activities to identify any individual.